-If you have an egg allergy, your days of eating omelets for breakfast, egg salad sandwiches for lunch and fritatta for dinner are probably over but your days of eating cookies, cakes and pies, however, don’t have to be.
+If you have an egg allergy, your days of eating omelets for breakfast, egg salad sandwiches for lunch, and frittata for dinner are probably over.
+It's difficult to completely replace eggs in an egg dish.

-It’s true eggs are a very important part of many prepared dishes.
-They provide air and leavening in cakes, supply liquid in cookie dough and cake or muffin batters and add structure to breads and cakes.
-With all of the responsibility of the egg, you’d think they can’t possibly be replaced.
+It is true eggs are a very important part of many prepared dishes.
+They provide air and leavening in cakes, supply liquid in cookie dough and cake or muffin batters, and add structure to bread and cakes.
+With all of the responsibility of the egg, you'd think they can't possibly be replaced.
 Wrong!
 Read on to find out ways to eat without eggs.

 This product is a combination of starches (potato and tapioca) and leavening agents (calcium lactate, calcium carbonate, and cream of tartar).
 It also contains cellulose gum and modified cellulose which I would imagine is to help with binding.
 With that said, I use this product mostly for the leavening properties.

 The instructions on the box are to mix 1-1/2 teaspoons with 2 T of warm water.
 I just round up and use 2 teaspoons with 2 tablespoons of warm water.
 Whisk it together until it is fluffy, then add it to your mixture.
 This is a great all-purpose egg replacer.

 To make a flax "egg", mix 1 tablespoon flax seed meal with 3 tablespoons warm water and let it sit for 10 minutes.
 When it becomes gelled together, it's ready to add it to your recipe.

 I use flax "eggs" in the majority of my baking recipes.
 The downside is that it leaves visible brown flecks in light colored foods such as sugar cookies.
 In bars, brown cookies, and many cakes, it works well and you can't see it.